pjonsson/datacube-core/README.rst

    ``./check-code.sh integration_tests``

-   -  Assumes a password-less Postgres database running on localhost called
+   -  Assumes the sexistence of two password-less Postgres databases running on localhost called ``pgintegration`` and ``pgisintegration``.

-   ``pgintegration``

    -  Otherwise copy ``integration_tests/integration.conf`` to
       ``~/.datacube_integration.conf`` and edit to customise.